 All the uncertainty, in other words, should lie with assumptions underlying business case scenarios—not with how the case builder developed the cost/benefit estimates.
-And, the important assumptions should be in plain view.
+And, the critical assumptions should be in plain view.

-You can never absolutely certain about anything having to do with the future, including projected business results.
-However, assuming that your business case avoids both of the worst case problems above, there is a level of certainty just below "absolute" that business case builders can aim for and case users can ask for.
+You can never be entirely sure about anything having to do with the future, including projected business results.
+However, assuming that your business case avoids both of the worst case problems above, there is a level of certainty just below "absolute" that business case builders can aim for and case users can expect.

-We can be very, very sure (say, 99% certain, or 90% certain), that an action or decision will bring business results within a given range.
-And, if that range is too broad for comfort, there are steps you can take to narrow the range--if you're willing to put more resources into the business case project.
+We can be very, very sure (say, 99% certain, or 90% sure), that an action or decision will bring business results within a given range.
+And, if that range is too broad for comfort, there are steps you can take to narrow the scope—if you're willing to put more resources into the business case project.
 That range is called a confidence interval (described below).

-Questions about certainty in business call for good risk analysis.
+Questions about certainty in a business call for quantitative risk analysis.
 "Good," by the way, does not have to mean "advanced" or "inaccessible to ordinary business people."

 The purpose here is not to teach risk analysis, but rather to give some sense of what it can do.
 For a complete introduction to applied risk and sensitivity analysis, see Business Case Essentials.